filedesless/now-cracker/README.md

 # now-cracker

-Little cracking challenge hosted on now.sh
+Little cracking challenge hosted on https://cracking-challenge.now.sh

+Your goal is to crack the given md5 hash of a 7-digit PIN within 2 seconds.
+You have to send it back to *URL*/*HASH* using POST request with the PIN as a body payload

 ## Requisites